phovea/phovea.github.io/contributors/cheatsheet.md

 Use a workspace
 --------------------

-A workspace helps if you are developing multiple plugins at the same time and working with server side plugins using [Vagrant](https://www.vagrantup.com).
+A workspace helps if you are developing multiple plugins at the same time and working with server side plugins using [Docker](https://www.docker.com/) and [Docker Compose](https://www.docker.com/products/docker-compose).
-The basic idea is to use the parent directory of the plugins, so that they can share a common npm installation and vagrant setup.
+The basic idea is to use the parent directory of the plugins, so that they can share a common npm installation and docker setup.

 ```
 mkdir workspace